Safe Long COVID Rehabilitation

 Lindsay Skipper, Peer Support Co-Director Long COVID Physio, UK

-Prof Todd Davenport, Workell Foundation and Department of Physical Therapy, University of the Pacific, Stockton, California, USA
+Prof Todd Davenport, Workwell Foundation and Department of Physical Therapy, University of the Pacific, Stockton, California, USA

 Dr Laura Tabacof MD, Assistant Professor of Rehabilitation at Icahn School of Medicine at Mount Sinai, USA